bxparks/AceRoutine/README.md

   the serial port.
 * [Pipe.ino](examples/Pipe): uses a `Channel` to allow a Writer to send messages to a Reader
+* [ChannelBenchmark.ino](examples/ChannelBenchmark): determines the amount of
+  CPU overhead of a `Channel` by using 2 coroutines to ping-pong an integer across 2 channels

 ## Usage